WaltonColaco/NeuralRot/README.md

 # NeuralRizzlers
-Wanna rizz some chicks up, clone and use us
+Wanna rizz some chicks up, clone and use us.